VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. There are 2 types of Redis clusters (a.k.a replication groups in API/CLI).
 They are Redis (cluster mode disabled) cluster and Redis (cluster mode enabled) cluster.
 2. One Redis node with 0 to 5 Redis replica node form a shard (a.k.a node group in API/CLI).
 Redis (cluster mode disabled) cluster only contain 1 shard.
 Redis (cluster mode enabled) cluster can contain 1 to 90 shard.
 3. Redis replica node provide high availibity and read throughput.
 If the write node failed, it is possible to failover to the replica node.

+## Network: Security Group
+1. Security groups actually applies to ENI (elastic network interface), not EC2 instance or Lambda or RDS.

 ## Network: Route 53
 1. The follow routing rules are supported in traffic policy: